allordacia/Encompass_Pathfinder/README.md

-# encompass-development-assistant README
+# Encompass Pathfinder VSCode Extension README

 This is a work in progress to create a vscode extension to provide language and coding support for the Encompass mortgage software.
-This project is not officially affiliated with ICE Mortgage, the Encompass development team or any of their partners/affiliates.
+This project is not affiliated with ICE Mortgage, the Encompass development team or any of their partners/affiliates.

 ## Features